ALL STAR GAMES: 1947, 1962, 1990 WORLD SERIES: 1929, 1932, 1935, 1938, 1945, and 2016 (1 win, 5* losses) LIGHTS: 1988

 Even though the distances to the right and left field corners are above average, Wrigley's peculiar bleacher configuration makes for rather short distances in the power alleys.
 Depending on the wind (which can blow hard either in from Lake Michigan or out toward it), this can be a very friendly place for power hitters such as Sammy Sosa, who sadly fell out of favor with Chicago fans during the 2004 season and got traded to Baltimore.
 Wrigley Field's only real "shortcoming" (from my point of view) is the fact that the field layout is rather symmetrical, at least in terms of the marked distances.
 In contrast, foul territory is quite asymmetrical, with more room on the first base side than on the third base side.

-CINEMA: Parts of Angels in the Outfield (the 1951 original version) were filmed in Wrigley Field, as was a scene from the movie A League of Their Own (1992), starring Gena Davis, Tom Hanks, Madonna, and Rosie O'Donnell.
-There was also a scene from one episode of NBC's drama ER.
+CINEMA: Parts of Angels in the Outfield (the 1951 original version) were filmed in Wrigley Field, as was a scene from the movie A League of Their Own (1992).
+Film clips from real football games were used in Brian's Song (1971).
+Wrigley Field also appeared in It Happens Every Spring, The Blues Brothers, Rookie of the Year, Mr. 3000, The Babe, Ferris Bueller's Day Off, and one episode of NBC's drama ER.

 The Cubs being steeped in ancient tradition, there were no night games at Wrigley Field until August 1988.
 Lights had originally been planned for the 1942 season, but then Pearl Harbor changed everything.
 Opposition from neighborhood residents played a part in delaying the advent of night games, but the Iron Law of economic necessity could not be ignored forever.
 In 1989 a small mezzanine section with private boxes for wealthy patrons was added.
 One of the Cubs' latter-day hallowed traditions was broadcaster Harry Caray, known for his huge eyeglasses and big voice.
 He died in 1998, and the whole city mourned...
 One small blemish in this fine ballpark is that the exterior of the grandstand along the left and right sides looks a little worn, with rust on the screens and structural beams.

 For some odd reason, the Chicago Bears played their home games at Wrigley Field for several decades, even though the much-bigger and more appropriate Soldier Field was available downtown.
 The Bears finally moved there in 1971.
-The football gridiron just barely fit Wrigley Field, and one corner of the end zone actually extended into the visitor's (right side) dugout!
+The football gridiron just barely fit Wrigley Field, and one corner of the end zone actually extended into the visitor's (first base side) dugout!
+In 2010 Northwestern University played a football game at Wrigley Field, with the end zones near the home dugout and right field, the opposite of how it was done when the Bears played there.
+It was too tight of a squeeze, however, hence the 2017 renovations allowed for a removable dugout and seating sections; see above.

 RESEARCH ASSISTANCE: Bruce Orser (Special thanks!)